top of page

 I’ve heard Cesar Millan say something like, “[Reinforcement is not a thing for ‘the alpha dog’.
 You will never see ‘the alpha dog’ go up to another dog and say, ‘wow, thank you for walking ten miles’]”.
 And I’ve heard “The Wolf Man” say he reinforces his dog every day at supper time, and if the dog ‘has been bad’ he doesn’t eat.
 Neither of these opinions make much sense to me.
 This isn’t what reinforcement looks like in my book.

-I also see a lot of folks who work getting sits and downs and other tricks twice-a-minute for twenty minutes, then make and serve tea for 15mins, and then take a biscuit to the dog and tell him he was a good boy when he was doing his sits and downs half-an-hour ago.
+I also see a lot of folks who work on getting sits and downs and other tricks twice-a-minute for twenty minutes, then make and serve tea for 15mins, and then take a biscuit to the dog and tell him he was a good boy when he was doing his sits and downs half-an-hour ago.
 This isn’t reinforcement either - or rather, the biscuit most likely reinforces being on the bed rather than the earlier training.
 I’m not talking about this either.

 I’m talking about an operant-conditioning scenario where the dog is familiar with the operating framework - for example, a dog that knows that if it comes by you and makes a nice sit, you are much more likely to respond with attention than you would, if had the dog not made the sit, and only approached standing.
-The dog has to believe it has the power to make you reinforce it, as long as it behaves according to certain expectations.
+The dog has to believe it has the power to "make" you reinforce it, as long as it behaves according to certain expectations.
 One of the best ways about this is to demonstrate to the dog that it can trigger you to reinforce it whenever it wants -- at least temporarily.
-I use the principle of interruptibility, as I described in my blog article about the Premack Principle to communicate my interest in reinforcing any particular behaviour.
+I use the principle of interruptability, as I described in my blog article about the Premack Principle to communicate my interest in reinforcing any particular behaviour.

 The way I demonstrate to a dog, that it can cue me to reinforce it is simple:

 I make a criterion in my head, an idea of what I’m looking for.
 Let’s say I want to emphasize a sit… I would make sitting the criterion.
 If the dog sits, I will reinforce the dog for doing so.
 Further, I will interrupt anything else I may be doing.
 If I can detect that the dog sat, I will interrupt whatever else I am doing in that moment to tell the dog they’ve done well, and promptly deliver them a bit of kibble.
 You really do have to make an effort to keep a keen eye to make sure you reinforce the sit reliably enough to make a lasting impression.
+This is what I mean by interruptability.
 There’s one trick in particular I love to use in connection with this that makes it even more effective as a conditioning tool, but you’ll have to contact me to learn about it.

 I believe dogs are capable of detecting a 10% difference in both the operant rate of reinforcement, and in the immediate rate of reinforcement -- and I am working on an experiment to provide evidence for this claim.